 Wizer Block foes take fight to Court of Appeals

-Save Our Village, Evergreen Neighborhood Association will continue to oppose mixed-use development in downtown Lake Oswego
+Save Our Village, Evergreen Neighborhood Association will continue to oppose mixed-use development project in downtown Lake Oswego

 Opponents of a plan for a mixed-use development on the Wizer Block in downtown Lake Oswego are taking their fight to the Oregon Court of Appeals.